-Treatment for Sleep Apnea, Insomnia
+Treatment for Sleep Apnea, Insomnia, Periodic Limb Movement Disorder

 The US Centers for Disease Control and Prevention (CDC) considers sleep insufficiency a major public health problem.
 People nodding off while performing daily tasks has been linked to motor vehicle crashes, medical errors and industrial disasters.
 People who do not get sufficient sleep are more likely to suffer from chronic diseases such as high blood pressure (hypertension), diabetes, depression and obesity, as well as cancer, increased mortality, and reduced quality of life and productivity.
 Insomnia and obstructive sleep apnea are two major culprits, according to the CDC.
 Between 50 and 70 million US adults are believed to have a sleep or wakefulness disorder.

-St. Mary's Approach to Sleep Apnea, Insomnia
+St. Mary's Approach to Sleep Disorders

 One of the common conditions seen at the St. Mary's Regional Medical Center Sleep Disorders Center is sleep apnea.
 The National Sleep Foundation estimates that more than 18 million American adults have sleep apnea.
 Obstructive sleep apnea (OSA) is the most common form.